 Your brand must provide value, as 73% of brands are forgettable.
 For example, you aren’t just building a website.
 You must communicate how building your client’s website will impact their business.
 Your brand is directly connected to results.

-Style guides create consistency.
+Brand Guidelines create consistency.
 They document important decisions about your brand when creating a marketing strategy.
-Stakeholders such as designers, developers, and marketing managers can pick up where you left off on a project, if you have materials like logos, colors, spacing, typography, photos, graphics and tone in your style guide.
+Stakeholders such as designers, developers, and marketing managers can pick up where you left off on a project, if you have materials like logos, colors, spacing, typography, photos, graphics and tone in your guidelines.

-Your style guide should be available online for your team to access from anywhere.
+Your guidelines should be available online for your team to access from anywhere.
 It’s easier for you to log in and make changes, than to create a document, edit as a PDF, and email it to the appropriate team members (whew.)

-Your clients should get the same branded and formatted documentation (i.e.:proposals, invoices, etc).
-With an online style guide to pull from, stakeholders can gather all necessary elements quickly and without frustration.
+Your clients should get the same branded and formatted documentation (i.e., proposals, invoices, etc).
+With an onlineguide to pull from, stakeholders can gather all necessary elements quickly and without frustration.

 The enemy of clarity is confusion.
 Too many cooks in the kitchen can kill your branding strategy.
 Too many ideas of what the brand should be, can lower the quality.
 Lack of quality can then lead to failure.
 If some believe the tone should be conversational, while others believe it should be authoritative, the messaging gets blurry.
 There must be a singleness of thought for it to work.

 Compile a small group to collaborate on the messaging, and communicate it to the rest of the team.

 Agencies often rely too much on interns--who don’t have prior experience or a vested interest in the company to establish the brand.
 Don’t compromise the integrity of your brand, by not fully investing in it.
 Establishing a strong brand requires time, commitment and nurturing.